top of page

 ajd2.mmea@gmail.com

-Toni Daniel is a longtime advocate and supporting of the Performing Arts.
+Toni Daniel is a longtime advocate and supporter of the Performing Arts.
 Completing her 20th year, she is the Director of Choral Activities and Theatre Arts at Parkside High School in Salisbury, Maryland.
 During her tenure, Toni has served in several roles for various choral events and organizations.
 Some of these positions include: All-Shore Junior and Senior Chair, District V Junior Choral Festival Chair, District V Senior Choral Festival Chair and the President of the Eastern Shore Choral Association.
 She understands the positive impact the performing arts can have on a student’s life – a place of acceptance and belonging.

 Antoinette Daniel Headshot 2022.jpeg